lyrasisorghome/InteroperabilityProject/docs/feedback.md

 - Join the discussion at the [cst-interoperability email group](https://groups.google.com/a/lyrasislists.org/g/cst-interoperability).

 ## Proposal and Decision
 The CST Interoperability consultant will review feedback generated from these sources and make a proposal to each community's leadership.
-The target date for finalizing this decision is Jan.
-30, 2026.
+The target date for finalizing this decision is Feb.
+9, 2026.

 # Designing Integrations Together
 _*Feb-May 2026*_